tripod31/get_lyric/README.md

 These file is useful for foo_uie_lyrics3(foobar2000 plugin to display lyric).They can be used by "local File Search" source.

 + write2tag
-The script puts lyric to tag of mp3.
-If lyric contains text like below, ,lyric is saved to synced lyrics tag.Otherwise it is saved to unsynced lyrics tag.
+The script puts lyric to tag of mp3.It is saved to unsynced lyrics tag.
-     ```
-     [00:00.00]lyric text
-     ```

 + overwrite
 When specified,The script overwrites existing file or tag.